 The piled-high sandwich selection consists of the regulars, like the Farmhouse, and a special each week that depends on what’s fresh from the farm.
 Each one is made to order and and on this visit we opted for the tower of sliced chicken, caramelized onions, arugula, and a melty Rogue Creamery lavender cheese….balanced on that flaky famous biscuit.
 If you’re feeling poetic, though, you can satiate your Seussian cravings with a plate of green eggs and ham.

-In situations where you have room for more, there is a weekly rotating offering of tart, cake and pastries featuring local in-season fruits and flavors.
+In situations where you have room for more, there is a weekly rotating offering of tart, cake and pastries featuring Rogue Valley in-season fruits and flavors.
 Okay, we just figured out Ellen’s secret to keeping loyal fans coming back…change the sweets every week!

 The brunch features a rotating menu every week that shouldn’t be missed.
 Recently, Hitt served up a stack of Eggnog Malted Waffles with Chocolate Chips, Pie Spiced Chantilly, Hazelnuts and Peanut Butter Maple Syrup; and Bacon and Three Cheese Potato Gratin with Smoked Provolone, Cheddar, Parmesan.
 Sunny Side Up Eggs and Pea Shoots, giving seasonal ingredients their rightful place on each plate.
 Sourcing from Fry Family Farms, Mushrooms All Year and TerraSol Organics, Hitt assures guests a just picked experience.
 For loyal fans, every week is a guaranteed surprise.

 Contributor: Rebecca Scott